pkp/pkp-docs/dev/api/index.md

 }
 ```

-This is the same even when an installation only uses a single language.
+This is the same even when an installation only uses a single language:

 ```
 {